 Misperception blends the gritty, systemic examination of urban America found in The Wire with the intimate character-driven emotional storytelling of Friday Night Lights.
 The series explores the complex web of community, family, and institutional forces that shape a young Black man's journey.

 Cinematic and grounded.
 Handheld intimacy meets sweeping urban landscapes.
 Night photography that captures the beauty and tension of city life.
+Inspired by photographer Saul Leiter.

 Dramatic with moments of levity.
 Unflinching but hopeful.
 Character-driven with propulsive plotting.